oulib-data-projects/OULib-instructor-training/_episodes/04-expertise.md

 to bring these problems to the surface.
 As you develop teaching skill, you may be able to avoid these pitfalls.
 Until then, becoming aware of when they occur will help you to keep their impact under control.

+## Reflection thoughts (maybe as worksheet)

+> ## What Is An Expert?
+> What is something that you are an expert in?
+How does your experience
+> when you are acting as an expert differ from when you are not an expert?
+>
+> This discussion should take about 5 minutes.
+{: .challenge}

+> ## Diagnosis
+>
+> What is an error message that you encounter frequently in your work?
+(These are often syntax errors.)
+> Take a few minutes to plan out how you would explain that error message to your learners.
+Write the
+> error and your explanation in the Etherpad.
+>
+> This discussion should take about 5 minutes.
+(Optionally, this may be discussed in group breakouts, adding 5 minutes.)
+{: .challenge}